oscdoctest/Qi-Docs/docs/Searching.rst

 ``“humidity*”``        No streams returned.
 ================     ========================================

 When searching for a stream, be aware that a string of contiguous characters is indexed as a solid block of text.
 For example, suppose that a stream has the name "Tank:ABC".
-Searching for “Tank:A*” would find the stream, but searching for “ABC*” would not be found.
+Searching for “Tank:A*” would find the stream, but searching for “ABC*” would not find it.
 By inserting spaces you break up the contiguous block and allow for in-string searching.
 For example, if the stream Name is "Tank ABC" instead of "Tank:ABC" then searches for “Tank A*” or for “ABC*” would both be successful.

 The ``skip`` and ``count`` parameters determine which streams are returned when a large number of streams match the ``searchText`` criteria.